Hannalysis/Coding-Chronicles/README.md

 I managed to complete the last two chapters, which focused on filtering and aggregating, sorting and grouping.
 This was also the first time I was introduced to the HAVING keyword, which is utilised for filtering grouped records.
 It was also interesting as I realised you cannot utilise aliases on this query type, and are only effective on ORDER BY filters.
 I also learnt the differences of written code of SQL and the order of execution for these additional keywords that were covered in this course.

 Overall career track completion - 33%.

+I finished up by doing a few additions and fixes to my CV refactor project - added global styling for list items, fixed the custom divider so it displays the correct length of patterned squares on the pdf, and started testing out some card styling changes.

 ------------